Car Alternators & Starters

-The alternator is a crucial piece of your car's electrical system that is essentially a small generator.
-It maintains the charge on your vehicle's battery by feeding it a regulated current of electricity.
-The parts of an alternator are a voltage regulator, stator, rotor and diode.
+Alternators for cars, which are essentially small generators, are a crucial piece of the electrical system.
+They maintain the charge on your vehicle's battery by feeding it a regulated current of electricity.
+Car alternator parts include a voltage regulator, stator, rotor and diode.
 Other important components are:

 - Starter solenoids

 - Foot switches

 - Rectifiers or diodes

 When you start your car, the power from the battery turns the starter, which then turns the alternator belt from the accessory drive, spinning the pulley on the alternator.
 The alternator's rotor is comprised of a series of magnets that rotates quickly and produces an alternating current (AC), which is converted into direct current (DC) using the rectifier or diode.
 The voltage regulator ensures that the right amount of electrical current is flowing to the car battery, so that it does not get overcharged or drained.

 Car alternator problems crop up more frequently in the wintertime, because cold weather makes it more difficult for a battery to produce power.
 On a warm spring day, the alternator would only need about 20 minutes of driving to fully recharge the battery.
 In winter, it can take much longer, which is why it's a good idea to let your car warm up on a chilly morning.

 Do you notice a squeal coming from under the hood when you start your car on a cold day?
 Most of the time this noise eventually goes away, because the belt that drives the alternator is cold and rigid, causing slippage, which creates a squealing.
 As the rubber of the belt warms up, it makes improved contact with the pulley, and the noise disappears.